Last updated: 22 September 2020

 Who is eligible for a residential land (other than established dwellings) exemption certificate?

 All foreign persons are eligible for a residential land (other than established dwellings) exemption certificate.
-However no agreements (even conditional agreements) can be entered into before the exemption certificate is given.

 Residential land (other than established dwellings) exemption certificates provide a foreign person with approval to purchase one unspecified vacant land title or new (or near-new) dwelling in the state or territory specified and up to the value specified on the exemption certificate.